Cao-ruijie/Open3DSIM/README.md

 Tips:

     Recently, we proposed an accelerated 3DSIM reconstruction based on spatial method called FO-3DSIM: https://github.com/Cao-ruijie/FO-3DSIM
     Open-3DSIM is robust and multi-platform compatible.
-FO-3DSIM is accelerated compared with Open-3DSIM, but needs specifically tuned.
+FO-3DSIM is accelerated compared with Open-3DSIM, but needs higher requirement on estimated parameters.
     Users can choose according to their requirements.